keithalewis/papers/probability.md

 In order to understand statistics one must first understand _probability theory_.

-Events are assigned a probability between 0 and 1 representing a degree of belief that an outcome will belong to an event.
+Events are assigned a probability between 0 and 1 representing a degree of belief that an outcome of a random trial will belong to an event.
 Random variables are variables in the sense that they are symbols that can be used in place of a number in equations and inequalities with additional information about the probability of the values it can have.

 A _probability model_ specifies a _sample space_ and a _probability
 measure_ for the possible _outcomes_.
 A _partition_ of the sample space